 Currently the Town of Franklin obtains its drinking water from 12 groundwater supply wells.
 In recent years this supply has been unable to meet peak water demands due to rapid growth and development in Franklin.
-As a result, annual water usage restrictions have been implemented during the spring and summer months.
+As a result, and in accordance with our water withdrawal permit, annual water usage restrictions have been implemented during the spring and summer months.
 Franklin's water mains have interconnections with Bellingham, Medway, Wrentham, and Norfolk.
 In the event of an emergency, Franklin could utilize these interconnections to maintain water pressure throughout the distribution system.